 Truth: Schools send out hundreds—even thousands—of these letters.
 An offer of a scholarship will nearly always follow an offer for an official paid visit as a high school senior and an offer of a home visit by the coach.
 Ask the college coach specifically what their level of interest is in you as an athlete for their program.
 Or have your high school coach make a call to find out.
 One letter—or even a few—is not an indication that a scholarship is forthcoming.

-Defying the myths about college sports is easy.
+Defy the myths Defying the myths about college sports is easy.
 A bit of planning and persistence can lead to success.
 Prepare a plan for yourself.
-Here are five suggestions.1.
-Believe you have what it takes.
+Here are five suggestions.
+1. Believe you have what it takes.
 You must start with a big dream, and then plan the steps to reach it.
 Your big dreams are the ones worth striving for.

 2. Write a simple letter that describes your strengths, graduation year, contact info, academic GPA and SAT or ACT score.
 Include your times statistics, position, height and weight if relevant.